OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ### Specific learning objectives for this module <a name="Objectives"></a>

-1. Understand the ethical, legal, social, economic, and research impact arguments for and against Open Science.
+1. Understand the ethical, legal, social, economic, philosophical, and research impact arguments for (and against) Open Science.

-2. Set up a personal profile for defining your impact: Measure the social and academic attention on the full range of your research processes and outputs.
+2. Set up a personal profile for defining your impact: Measure the social and academic attention for the full range of your research processes and outputs.

 <br/>